Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - JSON.stringify(json) = convert json to string
 - JSON.parse(string) = convert string to json
+- parseInt(string) = Converts a string into an integer, returns int or Nan
+- String(value) = Coverts a value to a string
+- Number(value) = converts value and returns the converted value or NaN

 - localStorage = saving, retrieving, and deleting items of any JS data type.
 - localStorage.setItem("key", JSON.stringify(value)) = save an item, saved items need to be in string format